 When Should You See A Dermatologist?

-Consult a dermatologist if you feel that evening primrose oil has not made any impact after eight weeks since you started using it, or if you seem to be experiencing new and unexpected hair loss.
+Consult a dermatologist if you feel that evening primrose essential oil has not made any impact after eight weeks since you started using it, or if you seem to be experiencing new and unexpected hair loss.
 You should also opt to see your dermatologist if you experience undue skin dryness, itching, rashes, or other skin-related problems.
 These could be due to an allergic reaction to this oil or due to other underlying skin issues.

 Frequently Asked Questions